Bugis: Early society

-Despite being located in a sparsely populated communities, they were not living in an absolute isolation with the outside world.
-Instead, trade and commerce were held high and regarded to be of pivotal importance in the society.
+Despite having only sparsely populated communities, the Bugis did not live in complete isolation from the outside world.
+Trade and commerce were held high in regard in society.
 The archeological findings near Bantaeng and Ara unearthed ancient artifacts dating from 300 to 100 BC, denoting evidence that the southern part of Sulawesi has played an integral role in the axis of early insulindian trade.
 There are also traces of imported Chinese and other continental Southeast Asian ceramics and stoneware found in the pre-Islamic cemeteries.

 However, in contrast to much of Southeast Asia, the indicators of Hindu and Buddhist materials are rather sparse in South Sulawesi cultures.
-Their writing system, and some of their names and words, along with few Buddhist bronze images found in Mandar and Bantaeng only suggest that the existence of trade relations made with the western archipelago and the presence of foreigners alike.
-It is likely that despite being benefited with the trade relationship, they would resist external assimilation.
+Their writing system, and some of their names and words, along with few Buddhist bronze images found in Mandar and Bantaeng only suggest that the existence of trade relations made with the western archipelago and the presence of foreigners.
+It is likely that despite engaging in trade, the Bugis would resist external assimilation.
 Thus, outside elements are almost absent in the development of native religion and the indigenous states.

-The intensity on the early insulindian trade has led to a gradual shift in terms of the economic development, social construct, political interest and the balance of power amongst the South Sulawesi people, which has fundamentally led to the Bugis states, dynasties and polities began to flourish.
+The intensity of the early trade led to a gradual shift in terms of the economic development, social construct, political interest and the balance of power amongst the South Sulawesi peoples, which has fundamentally led to the Bugis states, dynasties and polities began to flourish.